Shaaali/registration-events-hook/README.md

 # registration-events-hook
-# this component is to test reg events in Choreo dev
+# this component is to test reg events in Choreo dev, updating readme.